Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_origins"></a> [front\_door\_origins](#input\_front\_door\_origins)

-Description:   Manages a Front Door (standard/premium) Origin.
+Description:   Manages a map of Front Door (standard/premium) Origins.

   - `name` - (Required) The name which should be used for this Front Door Origin.
   - `origin_group_key` - (Required) The key of the origin group to which this origin belongs.